Tydax/the-giant-plant-eater/content/posts/veggie-haggis-wellington.md

 **_Method:_**

 _Pre-heat your oven to 190 degrees c or gas mark 5.
 Then gently break up your veggie haggis into a microwaveable container.
 Heat the haggis for 3 minutes on a high power and leave to the side.
-This will help to mould the haggis for the Wellington. if you don't have a microwave, you can still form the haggis for the dish._
+This will help to mould the haggis for the Wellington. if you don't have a microwave, you can still form the haggis for the dish without cooking it first._

 _Meanwhile in a heavy based frying pan, heat the oil and add in the mushrooms and garlic.
 Fry the mushrooms for a few minutes, then add the margarine.
 Cook for a few more minutes, then add in the spinach.
 When the spinach has wilted and the mushrooms are cooked, turn off the heat and leave to cool.
 Season the mixture well with salt and pepper._

 _Next, take the pastry and lay on a flat surface.
 It is important that everything has cooled before making the Wellington.
 First, place some of the cooled mushroom and spinach mixture on the pastry in the middle.
 Then take the haggis and form into a into a domed shape.
 This sits on the mushroom and spinach mixture.
 The rest of the mixture is then placed over the haggis._